The Ancient Magus Bride: Those Awaiting a Star

 This utter despair leads her to reject the message of the Lost House and to contemplate suicide.

 Instead she sells herself into slavery because being owned by someone is at least to belong somewhere to someone.
-Elias buys her for the immediate purpose of making her his apprentice and he takes her back to England where she is completely accepted by the Fae, many of whom fall in love with her like Silky and Ruth, or simply want her for her power.
+Elias buys her at the London Human Auction for the immediate purpose of making her his apprentice and he takes her home to the English countryside where she is completely accepted by the Fae, many of whom fall in love with her like Silky and Ruth, or simply want her for her power.
 Even dead, her organs can evoke magical power.

 Chise as a Sleigh Beggy is a magus who has the potential for great magical power, but the exercise of that power, weakens her body, and will lead to her eventual death in about 3 years.

 Elias knows all this but is hoping to find a remedy for her survival.
 This is the overriding plot element of the series because Chise must confront the evil of the world, and transform it, even to the point of sacrificing herself.

 The antagonist is Cartaphilius, a being so old and warped that he does not even remember why he does the profoundly evil things which he does.